MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Planner/track-message-center-tasks-planner.md

     - Decide which categories, products, and services you want to sync by selecting or clearing check boxes in the **Include messages in these categories** and **Include messages about these products or services** lists.
     - Select **Next**.

 6. Under **Choose which current messages to import**, you can decide whether you want to import messages from your current message center.
-You can select **Don't import current messages** or or an option to import from the past 7, 14, 21, or 28 days.
+You can select **Don't import current messages** or an option to import from the past 7, 14, 21, or 28 days.

     >[!IMPORTANT]
     >After you start syncing to Planner, you can’t import messages again unless you turn off Planner syncing, then turn it on again, and go through setup another time.